Imagine waking up at the right time and without an alarm! Undoubtedly, in this case, you will feel rested and energetic at any age.

 Melatonin is found in tomatoes, walnuts, olives, rice, barley, strawberries, cherries, and cow’s milk.
 These are the foods that help you sleep better.

-To feel refreshed, most people need to sleep 7–9 hours a day.
+To feel refreshed, people of most ages need to sleep 7–9 hours a day.

 However, many factors can affect one’s individual sleep requirement.
-How many hours do you specifically need?
+Even the society you live in and some national peculiarities!
+The question is, how many hours do YOU specifically need?
 To determine the ideal quantity, answer the following questions:

 - How long does it take you to fall asleep?